abhinav-kumar-thakur/relation-extraction-annotator/README.md

 # learning_e2e
 Web framework for end to end machine learning.
-Currently only NER data labeling is supported.
+Currently only NER and RE data labeling is supported.

 * To run with last stable release: `git checkout v0.1.6`
 * Run the application in docker: `docker-compose -f docker-compose.dev.yml up -d`